What is einvoicing?

-This means no more paper, word or pdf invoices, less manual processing and faster payments.
+This means no more paper- or pdf invoices, less manual processing efforts, and faster payments.

-Watch the video below to get a first impression of e-invoicing
+Watch the video below to get the first impression of e-invoicing.

 Companies connect to the network via an Access Point like eInvoice.sg and are then able to send and receive electronic invoices.